Pygmy rockfish: Distribution and habitat

-The pygmy rockfish is found in the eastern Pacific Ocean along the western coast of North America from Kodiak Island and the northern Gulf of Alaska to Baja California.
+The pygmy rockfish is found in the Eastern Pacific Ocean along the western coast of North America from Kodiak Island and the Northern Gulf of Alaska to Baja California.
 It is a demersal fish which is found at depths between 30 and 274 m.
 It is found offshore in rocky areas.

 Biology

-The pygmy rockfish, like its congeners, is ovoviviparous.
+The pygmy rockfish, like other rockfish in its genus, is ovoviviparous.